preconstruct/preconstruct/README.md

 ### Custom Entrypoints

-preconstruct lets you create custom entrypoints
+preconstruct lets you create entrypoints beyond the standard entrypoint of `package-name` so a single package can have other entrypoints like `package-name/some-cool-thing` and `my-package/another-cool-thing`.
+These entrypoints still have bundles in multiple module formats so consumer bundlers still get a great bundle for them.

+## Aliases

+TODO

 ## Install